 Life and Economy

 These regions are sparsely populated.
 People like primitive ones and more advanced ones are used to practising shifting cultivation here.
 There is no problem or shortage of food as well and they do not need to stock food items for the future.
 Shifting cultivation is common where dense forests are found in the world.
 Even in India, in North East regions, this type of farming is practised.
 Besides farming, people do other commercial activities as well.
 Such as collection of wild rubber by the Indian tribes in the Amazon basin, nuts collection by the pygmies in the Congo basin, etc. The conditions of these areas are also favourable for products of industrial use such as the cultivation of natural rubber which has a great demand.
 Cocoa is also a very important crop which is grown here.
 Other important crops are coconuts, coffee, tea, tobacco, sugar, spices, etc.

 India is an Asian country that also consists of tropical evergreen forests which are found in eastern or western ghats of the country and Northeast regions.
 For example, in Tamil Nadu, Kerala, Karnataka, Maharashtra, Assam, Arunachal Pradesh, Nagaland, Tripura, Meghalaya, West Bengal and Andaman & Nicobar Islands.
 These areas are rich in biodiversity and rainfall.

 Rainforests are found in all the continents of the Earth except Antarctica because it does not provide favourable conditions for these forests.

 These forests are a blessing for our planet.
 The forests of Amazon are actually the lungs of the planet Earth and ¼ of the medicines are also found in these evergreen tropical forests.

-There was a time when 6 million sq. miles of these forests were found but not only less than half of it are remaining.
+There was a time when 6 million sq. miles of these forests were found but not only less than half of it is remaining.